lyzs90/GeoExplorer/README.md

 # [GeoExplorer](https://lzys90.shinyapps.io/GeoExplorer/)

-An example of a Shiny app powered by Leaflet.
+An interactive map powered by Leaflet and Shiny.
 Data is from the [Predator Problem](https://github.com/lyzs90/PredatorProblem) exercise.

 ## Dependencies